Polio was almost eradicated. Then came the coronavirus. Then came a threat from President Trump.

 Afghanistan, Pakistan and more than a dozen African countries have halted or postponed vaccine deliveries, citing pandemic-driven travel restrictions, overburdened health-care workers and an inability to administer the drugs at a safe distance.

 In Congo, at least 86,905 children did not receive the oral polio vaccine during the first two months of the year, according to the United Nations Children’s Fund.
-The drop-off in doses could leave children particularly vulnerable as attention shifts to covid-19, the agency warned this week
+The drop-off in doses could leave children particularly vulnerable as attention shifts to covid-19, the agency warned this past week.

 Misinformation on social media has marred progress in the eradication fight, said Kevin Bekolo, a public health doctor in western Cameroon.
 Posts about vaccines containing the coronavirus have gone viral.